 Site History and Significance

-Located along the Silk Road and the edges of several former empires, the Uzbek city of Bukhara has been home to an isolated part of the Jewish diaspora for over two millennia.
+Located along the Silk Roads and the edges of several former empires, the city of Bukhara, Uzbekistan, has been home to the Jewish community for over two millennia.
 Bukharian Jews, some claiming descent from fifth-century exiles from Persia, have resisted several waves of persecution and assimilation through the development of their own distinct Jewish culture.

 A Growing Population and Culture

-In the sixteenth century, Bukhara became the heart of Jewish life in central Asia, as Jews settled there while being divided between areas controlled by other ethnoreligious majorities.
-By the turn of the twentieth century, the Jewish community of Bukhara numbered around 8,000, or 12 percent of the city’s population, and was the largest among a network of Jewish minorities in Uzbek cities including Tashkent, Samarkand, Kokand, Andijan, Marghilan, and Navoi.
+In the Middle Ages, Bukhara became the heart of Jewish life in central Asia, as Jews from other communities in the region settled there.
+By the turn of the twentieth century, the Jewish community of Bukhara was the largest among a network of Jewish minorities in Uzbek cities including Tashkent, Samarkand, Kokand, Andijan, Marghilan, and Navoi.
 Bukharian Jews were active in establishing trade connections with the Russian Empire and held positions in law, medicine, and local government, while others were well-known musicians, actors, and dancers.
 Following the Russian Revolution and throughout the Holocaust, Jews from Eastern Europe continued to immigrate to Bukhara to avoid persecution.

 A Legacy of Craft

 Less than 200 Bukharian Jews remain in the old mahallah.
 The vast majority left Bukhara for Israel and the United States following the dissolution of the Soviet Union in 1991.
-Due to this mass exodus, the traditional houses are now under threat of disappearance and are subject to alterations insensitive to their historical significance.
+Due to this mass exodus and the development of new building techniques, the traditional houses are now under threat of disappearance and are subject to alterations insensitive to their historical significance.
 The houses were included on the 2020 World Monuments Watch to encourage the documentation and creation of sustainable urban conservation standards for the adaptive reuse of the Bukharian Jewish Houses.

 Following the site's inclusion on the Watch, WMF and the International Institute for Central Asian Studies (IICAS), in partnership with the Bukhara State University, launched the Traditional Bukharian Jewish Houses project.
-Through the use of digital technologies for documentation, the project aims to develop the necessary inventory, documentation, and condition assessment of these unique historic houses.
-The project is also intended create best practice conservation guidelines and enhance community awareness of traditional techniques while fostering collaboration and knowledge exchange between different stakeholders.
+Through the use of digital technologies, the project aims to create best practice conservation guidelines and enhance community awareness of traditional techniques while fostering collaboration and knowledge exchange between different stakeholders.
+With the Turin Polytechnic University in Tashkent, the project also intends to develop the necessary inventory, documentation, and condition assessment of these unique historic houses..

 World Monuments Fund safeguards cultural heritage around the globe, ensuring our treasured places are preserved for present and future generations.